miralyousef/Lab2/recipe.md

 5. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
 6. Pour the batter into a greased and floured 9x13-inch baking pan.
 7. After baking, cut the cake in half horizontally.
 8. Take the top half off and spread a layer of nutella.
 Then place the top back on, and spread nutella over the outside of the cake.
+9. cut one slice of your cake. give it to your mom. eat the rest in one sitting.